iridumi/petition/README.md

 ## Features

 - Registration and login / logout
-- Registration information separated into required and optional
 - Adding and editing profile information
 - Adding and deleting signature
 - Seeing other supporters (full list or organized by location)